pulumi/docs/content/why-pulumi/delivering-cloud-native-infrastructure-as-code.md

 });
 ```

-**Tooling and workflows.** By using real languages, development and devops teams instantly gain access to IDEs, refactoring, testing, static analysis and linters, and so much more.
+**Tooling and workflows.** By using familiar languages, development and devops teams instantly gain access to IDEs, refactoring, testing, static analysis and linters, and so much more.
 This both improves the productivity and quality of team efforts, and throws into harsh relief the lack of tooling for DSL- based approaches, which is often hard to debug and remediate.

-**Pulumi brings the existing power of real programming languages to cloud native infrastructure and application delivery for huge productivity and collaboration gains.**
+**Pulumi brings the existing power of familiar programming languages to cloud native infrastructure and application delivery for huge productivity and collaboration gains.**

-> Pulumi brings the existing power of real programming languages to cloud native infrastructure and application delivery for huge productivity and collaboration gains.
+> Pulumi brings the existing power of familiar programming languages to cloud native infrastructure and application delivery for huge productivity and collaboration gains.

 ### Continuous delivery for cloud native infrastructure